goto Statement in C++ (With Examples)

 Example 4: Conditional Branching using goto

-The code shows how a C++ goto statement is used to jump to either to even or odd label based on the given input by the user, and then prints the result to the console.
+The code shows how a C++ goto statement is used to jump to either to even or an odd label based on the given input by the user, and then prints the result to the console.

 Example 5: Simple Menu Using goto